Skip to main content

 May your future be bright and your leaders inspired.

-May their inspiration guide them to make better use of our resources and our people their capabilities.
-So many talented Surinamese people sell their talent for foreign facilities.
+May their inspiration guide them to make better use of our resources and utilize their people's capabilities.
+Many talented Surinamese people sell their talents to foreign facilities.

-No matter what the future brings, I know only death can do us part.
+No matter what the future brings, I know that only death can part us.
 Because your flag hangs high in my heart!

 "Story Time productions logo"